 Latest update on Covid-19 deaths and confirmed cases in Ireland

-The Health Protection Surveillance Centre has given its Sunday update on Covid-19 confirmed cases and deaths in Ireland.
+The Health Protection Surveillance Centre has given its latest update on Covid-19 deaths and confirmed cases in Ireland.

+It has been informed that a total of seven people with COVID-19 have died in Ireland.

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.